Wind Chill Advisory issued for Kuskokwim Delta by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Brown, Clay, Dickinson, Geary, Jackson, Jefferson, Marshall by NWS
+Winter Weather Advisory issued for Barbour, Northwest Nicholas, Northwest Randolph by NWS

-Effective: 2023-01-21 13:47:00 CST Expires: 2023-01-22 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Brown; Clay; Dickinson; Geary; Jackson; Jefferson; Marshall; Morris; Nemaha; Pottawatomie; Riley; Shawnee; Wabaunsee; Washington WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM CST SUNDAY * WHAT...Snow.
-Additional snow accumulations of up to 3 inches. * WHERE...North and west of the Kansas Turnpike. * WHEN...Until 6 AM CST Sunday. * IMPACTS...Plan on slippery road conditions.
+Effective: 2023-01-25 22:00:00 EST Expires: 2023-01-27 00:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Additional information can be found at https://www.weather.gov/rlx as well as on our Facebook and Twitter pages.
+Target Area: Barbour; Northwest Nicholas; Northwest Randolph; Northwest Webster; Taylor; Upshur WINTER WEATHER ADVISORY IN EFFECT FROM 10 PM THIS EVENING TO MIDNIGHT EST THURSDAY NIGHT * WHAT...Snow expected.
+Total snow accumulations of 2 to 4 inches. * WHERE...Portions of central, northeast, northern and southeast West Virginia. * WHEN...From 10 PM this evening to midnight EST Thursday night. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning or evening commute.

 weather.gov